bszonye/civ7-re-sorts/README.md

 supported languages:

 - German (translated by Chr1Z93)
+- Italian (translated by leonardfactory)
 - Korean (translated by Hotsolidinfill)

-thank you for your help!
+thank you all for your help!